AnantharamanLab/VIBRANT/README.md

 ______
 ## Updates for v1.2.0 (Feb 9 2020):
 #### Summary:
 * Update: pre-filtration of scaffolds based on strand switching was completely removed.
-This modification was found to increase virus identification with no effect on the rate of false positive discovery.
+This modification was found to increase virus identification with a negligible effect on the rate of false positive discovery.
 * Note: two of the HMM databases are no longer required (Pfam-A_phage and Pfam-A_plasmid).
 You may want to remove these.
 There is no need to re-download or re-compile the other databases, though you can delete all databases and start over.
 * Note: results of virus identification may increase compared to previous versions.

 ______
-## Updates for v1.1.0 (Feb 7 2020):
+### Updates for v1.1.0 (Feb 7 2020):
-#### Summary:
+##### Summary:
 * Issue: incorrect storage of strand switching information caused inconsistent results and potential decrease in virus recovery.
 Issue is now resolved.
 * Update: modification of `hmmsearch` command to increase speed if using a newer version (version >= 3.2.1).
 * Update: addition of `-folder` flag and compression of databases (`-d`) and files flags (`-m`).